MercuryPay/MagTek.iDynamo.ObjC/README.md

 ===================
 XCode iOS application capturing encrypted credit card swipe from MagTek peripheral and processing transactions to our web services platform.

-#Steps to capture encrypted card data from MagTek encrypted mobile swipers
+#Steps to capture secure card data from MagTek encrypted mobile swipers

 ##Step 1: Add MagTek library
 Add MTSCRA.h and libMTSCRA.a to your project